 A public broadcasting advocate for nearly 40 years, John has founded community radio and television stations and brought wireless broadband services dedicated to schools and nonprofits to markets throughout the United States.
 In 1995, John spearheaded the launch of Free Speech TV (FSTV), which reaches an over-the-air audience of 30 million households nationwide.
 In 1983, John founded the EBS organizations, five non-profit organizations that obtained licenses in what is now the Educational Broadband Service (EBS) band.
 Utilizing the organizations’ spectrum, commercial operator Clearwire, in concert with principal investor Sprint Wireless, delivers 4G broadband to many major U.S. cities.
 In exchange for the use of this spectrum, Clearwire provides the EBS organizations with royalties, which the organizations allocate to their operations and grant-making efforts.
 In 1995, John started Free Speech TV, a Denver-based progressive TV network which is seen on DISH Network, DirecTV, Roku and the web.
 John lives in Boulder, CO.

-Chris is the Director of Voqal’s EducationOnDemand initiative.
-Chris is responsible for bringing quality content and internet connectivity to schools.
+Chris is an account manager for Voqal’s Mobile Citizen initiative.
+Chris is responsible for retail renewal accounts and FCC compliance through educational accounts.
 Chris graduated from the University of Pittsburgh with a B.A. in European History.
 Chris loves the outdoors, reading history books and rooting for his beloved Steelers.
 Chris joined Voqal in 2001.

 As Voqal’s CFO, Patricia is responsible for the financial stewardship of Voqal.
 Prior to joining Voqal, Patricia focused on assisting small businesses in her community with their financial affairs including the Wheat Ridge Foundation and Wheat Ridge 2020.
 Patricia worked with various divisions of MetLife from 1997 to 2009 and started her career in public accounting with Deloitte & Touche.
 Patricia is a registered CPA and holds a master’s degree in accounting from the University of Colorado and a bachelor’s degree in finance.
 Patricia joined Voqal in 2010.